yanglum/metaseg_gui/README.md

 ![alt text](https://github.com/yanglum/metaseg_gui/blob/main/screenshot.png)

 ## Instructions
-Using the Anaconda distribution of python is recommended.
+Using the Anaconda distribution of python is recommended

 2 options for setting up the environment using the Anaconda prompt, python v3.9.2